saldl/saldl/README.md

 By default, saldl splits a download into fixed-sized chunks and download them in-order with multiple concurrent connections.

 Many options are available.
-They are documented in the (https://saldl.github.io/saldl.1.html)[manual page].
+They are documented in the [manual page](https://saldl.github.io/saldl.1.html).

 # Screenshot